matoupi-2/EPITECH_Workshop_Neo4j/README.md

 You can easily download Neo4j with the following link : https://go.neo4j.com/download-thanks.html?edition=community&release=4.0.5&flavour=unix&_ga=2.36738976.1299535582.1592250295-1630072274.1588668299

+Oracle JDK 11 is required to use Neo4j, be sure that the JAVA_HOME env variable is set correctly.

 # Step 2 : Implement a simple graph data model

 Download the following 3 files .csv at the root of the project :